mvkitech/nodejs-react-mini-microservice-app/readme.txt

     5) "Moderation" service is used to moderate every Comment to determine whether or not the status of a given Comment has been approved or rejected.
-Presently this proof of comments application does not like "Clowns", so any Comments that have a "clown" embedded in the Comment will be rejected.
+Presently this proof of comments application does not like "Clowns", so any Comments that have a "clown" embedded in the Comment content will be rejected.

-    6) "Event Bus" service is what makes the entire micro service asynchronous communication possible as its purpose is to route all incoming events as outgoing events to the various services to keep them informed of the state of the data at any given time.
+    6) "Event Bus" service is what makes the entire micro service asynchronous communication possible as its purpose is to receive all incoming events and route these events as outgoing events to the various services to keep them informed of the state of the data at any given time.
 In this proof of concept application, the "Event Bus" has been implemented using "node.js" JavaScript code just like all the other services which make up the suite of micro services.
-However if this was an actual production system, a commercially available equivalent tool such as RabbitMQ or Kafka could be used instead.
+        However if this was an actual production system, a commercially available tool such as RabbitMQ or Kafka could be used instead.

 The workflow of events while creating a new Blog Post is the following: